Ilene J. Grabel

 I have also enjoyed the opportunity to support the work of those in NGO community seeking to make the world a better place.
 In this connection I have been a consultant to Action Aid, the coalition “New Rules for Global Finance,” and an Expert Advisor to the Third World Network project on capital controls and free trade agreements.
 I am also connected to several research institutes.
 For instance, I am a Research Partner at the Centro de Estudios Financieros y Económicos de América del Norte at the National Autonomous University of Mexico (2012-present and a Research Scholar at the Political Economy Research Institute of the University of Massachusetts-Amherst (2007-present).

-- Myrdal (Book) Prize 2019, European Association for Evolutionary Political Economy
+- Joan Robinson (Book) Prize 2019 (formerly the Myrdal Prize), European Association for Evolutionary Political Economy

 - Distinguished University Professor, 2019, University of Denver